QUT-Motorsport/QUTMS_TrackSim/README.md

 Confirm code has produced expected track result with Matlab plots.

 The code will output a .sdf and .config file for the placement of cones for the simulator track data in same location as code.

+## To use in Gazebo
+The subfolders (e.g. lakeside_test_track) go into `~/.gazebo/models`.

+For example, a properly cloned path would be: `~/.gazebo/models/lakeside_test_track/model.sdf`.

+Then you should be able to just insert them in Gazebo or spawn them using .world file.